Jerry Reiter

 can use to quantify risks of disclosures and potential loss of information due to confidentiality protection

-procedures, and (iii) methods of secure data analysis that offer users output from
+procedures, including both formal privacy and Bayesian probabiilties of disclosure, and (iii) methods of secure data analysis that offer users output from

 statistical models without allowing them to see the actual data.
 I am particularly interested in

-developing applications for government databases; for example, the U.S. Census Bureau uses synthetic data
+developing applications for government databases; for example, the U.S. Census Bureau disseminates synthetic data

 Research on Missing Data